Dewclaw: Hoofed animals

-Hoofed animals walk on the tips of special toes, the hoofs.
-Cloven-hoofed animals walk on a central pair of hoofs, but many also have an outer pair of dewclaws on each foot.
-These are somewhat farther up the leg than the main hoofs, and similar in structure to them.
-In some species (such as cattle) the dewclaws are much smaller than the hoofs and never touch the ground.
-In others (such as pigs and many deer), they are only a little smaller than the hoofs, and may reach the ground in soft conditions or when jumping.
+Hoofed animals walk on the tips of special toes, the hooves.
+Cloven-hoofed animals walk on a central pair of hooves, but many also have an outer pair of dewclaws on each foot.
+These are somewhat farther up the leg than the main hooves, and similar in structure to them.
+In some species (such as cattle) the dewclaws are much smaller than the hooves and never touch the ground.
+In others (such as pigs and many deer), they are only a little smaller than the hooves, and may reach the ground in soft conditions or when jumping.
 Some hoofed animals (such as giraffes and modern horses) have no dewclaws.
 Video evidence suggests some animals use dewclaws in grooming or scratching themselves or to have better grasp during mating.